joerx/google-oauth/Readme.md

 ### Manual install in local server

- * Neither tested, not supported
+ * Neither tested nor supported
  * Deploy on your local Apache2
  * Server MUST use HTTPS for this as required by OAuth2
  * Modify config.dist.php as decribed above